-- Successful completion of 30 credits of course work earned at the high school (3 credits of the same World Language at the high school level-with four credits highly recommended or only 2 credits of the same World Language if completing a Project Lead the Way Program, and Pre-Calculus or higher mathematics, plus 4 science and social studies credits), - Successful completion of 15 credits in courses designated as merit/honor classes (a minimum of eight honors credits two of which will be Advanced Placement courses), - Accumulate a total weighted grade average (including all credit courses attempted in grades 9 through 12) of 3.7 or above.
+- Successful completion of 30 credits of course work earned at the high school (3 credits of the same World Language at the high school level-with four credits highly recommended or only 2 credits of the same World Language if completing a Project Lead the Way Program, and Pre-Calculus or higher mathematics, plus 4 science credits and social studies credits.
+The 4 science and social studies credits must be in 4 different disciplines meaning advanced government and AP government are 1 discipline and therefore count for 1 credit in social studies and not 2 credits), - Successful completion of 15 credits in courses designated as merit/honor classes (a minimum of eight honors credits two of which will be Advanced Placement courses), - Accumulate a total weighted grade average (including all credit courses attempted in grades 9 through 12) of 3.7 or above.